 S.A.: LE; W.A.; N.T.; Qld; N.S.W.
-Grows in eucalypt woodlands in red and yellow sands and sandy loams.
+Only known by 3 collections from the Innamincka area.
+Grows in eucalypt woodlands in red and yellow sands and sandy loams, and on clay flats in dune swale.
 Flowers: throughout the year, mainly Sep.-May.